 6. Recognize Businesses as Cultural Landmarks

 Following in the footsteps of Rome, Paris, and London, San Francisco has established a program to recognize and support longstanding, culturally significant businesses.
-The program provides incentives to landlords who agree to 10-year leases, and it could also evolve to help businesses purchase their spaces.
+The program, which is called the Legacy Business Historic Preservation Fund, provides incentives to landlords who agree to 10-year leases, and it could also evolve to help businesses purchase their spaces.